subspace/subnomicon/docs/consensus/overview.md

 ## Technical Overview

-Similar to other Proof-of-Storage projects, the resource that participants allocate to secure the Subspace network is disk space.
+Similar to other Proof-of-Storage projects, the resource that participants allocate to secure the Autonomys Network is disk space.
 As a resource, disk space is widely distributed and in general the notion of an ASIC does not apply to storage.
 As such, the Subspace protocol has the potential to be highly decentralized and more fair than other blockchain protocols.